Jwillc/SoapstoneOrange/README.md

 # Why do I need an account?

 In order to keep track of which messages belong to which users we require that users create an account.
-No information will be shared and it's completely okay for users to use fake credentials signing up.
+No information will be shared and it's completely okay to use fake credentials when signing up.
 We do not require email varification.
-So user can use a fake email and password to use the app, although they should remember the login for signing back in later.

 # Progress